Wasiliana/laravel-sdk/readme.md

 # OR

 $response = Sms::send('2547XXXXXYYY', 'This cold...Mayoooo!!!', 'notification');
 ```

+## Environment variables
-You can update your `.env` to have the SENDER_ID API_KEY values instead of having them in the config file;
+You can update your `.env` to have the SENDER_ID and API_KEY values instead of having them in the config file;

 ```dotenv
 SERVICE_1_SENDER_ID=<Sender_Id>